-Mexico and Canada
+Mexico

-No comprehensive legislation regulating the rent-to-own transaction has been enacted in Mexico or Canada.
-We use substantially the same rental purchase transaction in those countries as in the U.S. stores, but with such additional provisions as we believe may be necessary to comply with such country's specific laws and customs.
+No comprehensive legislation regulating the rent-to-own transaction has been enacted in Mexico.
+We use substantially the same rental purchase transaction in Mexico as in the U.S. stores, but with such additional provisions as we believe may be necessary to comply with Mexico's specific laws and customs.